prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 </Tabs>

-Engine API endpoint

-JWT token

 ### Beacon node changes

-Engine API endpoint

-JWT token
+Next, we'll configure your beacon node to consume this JWT token so it can securely connect to your execution node's engine API endpoint:

 ### Validator node changes